Five metro mayors debated levelling up at the Great Northern Conference

 Jake Berry agreed, saying: “We are only going to build Northern Powerhouse Rail once, so we must do it properly.”

-The Intergrated Rail Plan will set out the Department for Transport's vision for rail across the country.
+The Integrated Rail Plan will set out the Department for Transport's vision for rail across the country.
 It was expected last year but has suffered months of delays.

-Dan Jarvis said the IRP was ‘massive for the North of England’ and would shape their economies for generations.
+Dan Jarvis said it was ‘massive for the North of England’ and would shape their economies for generations.

 He added: “This is no moment to be timid, this is a moment to be bold.
 I’m urging government to work with northern leaders to create hundreds of thousands of jobs.”